maxlee85/super/README.md

 | 5cf635ed248224ca81ab832c73a4b06e | 1           | 2021-04-01T00:00:00 | false     | 2021-01-01        |           | 338.83         | 1             | 4                   |
 | 835a11b66f96d36967a6e8650c94e22c | 1           | 2021-05-01T00:00:00 | false     | 2021-01-01        |           | 338.83         | 1             | 5                   |

+Keeping with the star schema, you can join dim_customers to fct_customer_cohorts_by_month on customer_id to enable slicing across the customer dimension.
+This can be managed within a bi tool (example shown in question 1) or joining the two tables together while querying directly.

 #### Customer Retention Rate

 In fct_customer_cohorts_pivoted, I flattened the fct_customer_cohorts_by_month table into 1 row per customer with each month being a column with value 1 if that customer made a purchase in that month.